 Exam rooms will not be listed on the exam schedule published with the Course Schedule.
 On the date of the exam, room locations will be posted in the second and third floor lobbies.
 Exams might not be in the same room where the class was held.
-Students may be divided on the basis of hand-writing and typing, but students also may be combined in rooms of both hand-writers and typists.
+Students may be divided on the basis of handwriting and typing, but students also may be combined in rooms of both hand writers and typists.
 Students may be combined with other sections or courses within one exam room.
-Students requiring accommodations during testing should contact the disability services coordinator by the published deadline for exam accommodations requests.